 - controversial matters

-- proposals that will affect the government’s financial position, or important financial commitments
+- proposals that will affect the government’s financial position, or important financial commitments, including proposals seeking additional financial resources

-- proposals that will affect New Zealand’s constitutional arrangements (see paragraph 5.76 of the Cabinet Manual)
+- proposals that affect New Zealand’s constitutional arrangements (see paragraph 5.77 of the Cabinet Manual)

 - matters concerning the machinery of government